Inside/Out College Program

 IMPERIAL COUNTY PROBATION DEPARTMENT

-During academic year 2015-16, IVC will offer two courses in the Alcohol & Drug Studies program for Inside/Out students.
+During academic year 2017-18, IVC will offer two courses in the Addiction Disorder Studies Program for Inside/Out students.
 The classes will be held at the Imperial County Day Reporting Center (former CYA facility), located at 324 Applestill Road in El Centro.
-The Inside/Out courses offered during 2015-16 are as follows:
+The Inside/Out courses offered during 2017-18 are as follows:

 Courses are limited to 30 students, 15 "Inside" students (students incarcerated at the Imperial County Jail) and 15 "Outside" students (IVC campus students).
 Students are required to register for the classes through IVC and pay the required enrollment and student fees.
 Inside students will receive assistance in processing registration and financial aid applications at the Imperial County Day Reporting Center.